Cellular structures using $\textbf{U}_q$-tilting modules: Introduction

-\begin{thmm}(\textbf{Cellularity of endomorphism algebras}) Let $T$ be a $\Uq(\fg)$-tilting module.
-Then $\Endr$ is a cellular algebra in the sense of Graham and Lehrer~\cite{gl}.\makeqed \end{thmm}
+\begin{thmm}(\textbf{Cellularity of endomorphism algebras.}) Let $T$ be a $\Uq(\fg)$-tilting module.
+Then $\Endr$ is a cellular algebra in the sense of Graham and Lehrer \cite{gl}.\makeqed \end{thmm}

+It is important to note that cellular bases are not unique.
+In particular, a single algebra can have many cellular bases.
+As a concrete application, see \fullref{sub-graded}, we construct (several) new cellular bases for the Temperley--Lieb algebra depending on the ground field and the choice of deformation parameter.
+These bases differ therefore for instance from the construction in \cite[Section 6]{gl} of cellular bases for the Temperley--Lieb algebras.
+Moreover, we also show that some of our bases for the Temperley--Lieb algebra can be equipped with a $\Z$-grading which is in contrast to Graham and Lehrer's bases.
+Our bases also depend heavily on the characteristic of $\K$ (and on $q\in\K^{\ast}$).
+Hence, they see more of the characteristic (and parameter) depended representation theory, but are also more difficult to construct explicitly.

-This can also be deduced from general theory: any $\Uq(\fg)$-tilting module $T$ is a summand of a full $\Uq(\fg)$-tilting module $\tilde T$.
-By~\cite[Theorem~6]{ring} $\End_{\Uq(\fg)}(\tilde T)$ is quasi-hereditary and thus, cellular, see~\cite{kx}.
-By~\cite[Theorem~4.3]{kx} this induces the cellularity of $\Endr$.
-In contrast, our approach provides a method to construct cellular bases, generalizes to the infinite-dimensional world and has other nice consequences that we will explore in this paper.
-In particular, our results together with the Jantzen sum formula give rise to a new way to obtain semisimplicity criteria for the algebras $\Endr$ (we explain and explore this in details in~\cite{ast} where we recover the semisimplicity criteria for Iwahori-Hecke algebras of type $A$ and $B$, for walled Brauer algebras and for Brauer algebras from our approach).
-We point out that a tensor product of $\Uq$-tilting modules is again tilting, see~\cite{par}.
-This implies that our results also vastly generalize~\cite{west1} to the non semi-simple cases (where our main theorem is non-trivial).
-For example, the tensor product $V^{\otimes d}$ of the vector representation of $\Uq=\Uq(\fg)$ for $\fg$ of type $A$, $C$ or $D$ is tilting from which we then can recover the cellularity of many known algebras (including in particular many non semi-simple cases).
+We stress that the cellularity itself can be deduced from general theory.
+Namely, any $\Uq(\fg)$-tilting module $T$ is a summand of a full $\Uq(\fg)$-tilting module $\tilde T$.
+By \cite[Theorem 6]{ring} $\End_{\Uq(\fg)}(\tilde T)$ is quasi-hereditary and comes equipped with an involution as we explain in \fullref{sub-celltilting}.
+Thus, it is cellular, see \cite{kx}.
+By their Theorem 4.3, this induces the cellularity of the idempotent truncation $\Endr$.
+In contrast, our approach provides the existence and a method of construction of many cellular bases.
+It generalizes to the infinite-dimensional Lie theory situation and has other nice consequences that we will explore in this paper.
+In particular, our results give a novel semisimplicity criterion for $\Endr$, see \fullref{thm-cellsemisimple}.
+This together with the Jantzen sum formula give rise to a new way to obtain semisimplicity criteria for these algebras (we explain and explore this in \cite{ast} where we recover semisimplicity criteria for several algebras using the results of this paper).
+Here a crucial fact is that the tensor product of $\Uq$-tilting modules is again a $\Uq$-tilting module, see \cite{par}.
+This implies that our results also vastly generalize \cite{west1} to the non-semisimple cases (where our main theorem is non-trivial).

-\subsection{The framework}
+\subsubsection{The framework}